joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 - Install the [Git hook][git-hooks] that automates adding issue/merge request IDs to commit messages:
    - At the root of the repository, run `ln -s ../../hooks/prepare-commit-msg .git/hooks/prepare-commit-msg`.
 This will keep your local Git hook up-to-date.
    - Once installed, every time you commit, the hook will add the issues and merge requests IDs found on the staged files (and their folders) to the commit message body (e.g. `gitlab-ce#1337` or `ux-research!1337`)
+   - It only works if you follow the naming pattern described in the [Files and folders](#files-and-folders) section
    - These references automatically create a commit note in the corresponding issue/merge request, making it easy for other people to contribute and fork the design (especially important if someone is out-of-office)

 ## Superpowers :stars: